 BUN levels represent the balance between urea production (liver), urea breakdown, and urea elimination (kidneys).
-Therefore, BUN is an indicator of kidney health and/or liver health.
+Therefore, BUN (blood urea nitrogen) indicates kidney and liver health.

 A high hematocrit could be due to many reasons and is not an indication of iron overload.
 Your hematocrit is not that high.
-Serum iron, TIBC, and serum ferritin levels are better indicators of iron overload in hemochromatosis.
+In hemochromatosis, serum iron, TIBC, and serum ferritin levels are better indicators of iron overload.

 Your MCV is only slightly elevated.
 So, there is no need to worry about that.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.